AvaAvarai/stack-lang/README.md

 # stack-lang
-An interpreted stack-based programming language.
+A single-pass interpreted stack-based programming language.
 This project is not meant for serious use.

 ## instructions